obsproject/rfcs/text/0039-service-overhaul.md

 The service output settings (if any) will be saved in the `service.json` file.

-Advanced network settings will also be replace by the output properties view below the service properties view, since those are meant for `"rtmp_output"` (RTMP(S) output).
+Advanced network settings will also be replaced by the output properties view below the service properties view, since those are meant for `"rtmp_output"` (RTMP(S) output).

 **TODO/REDO: All services must at least be compatible with H264 because of how simple output mode is designed.**